kzkn/gretel/README.md

 </nav>
 ```

+---

+Or you can build the breadcrumbs manually for full customization; see below.

 If you add other widely used styles, please submit a [Pull Request](https://github.com/kzkn/gretel/pulls) so others can use them too.

 ## More examples